aasmul1/Informatikk-Prosjektarbeid/notes/rest/README.md

 - Sort Notes by Last Edited Date
     - Request: POST `/notes/user/sort-edited?username={username}`
     - Response: Sorts the user's notes list by last edited date.

 **Test and Normal Modes**

+The following methods are there to avoid overwriting server data when tests are run.

 - Set Test Mode
     - Request: POST `/notes/test-mode`
     - Response: Sets the server to test mode.